📖 Guide

 What Actually Works for Mileage Tracking

-For delivery drivers specifically, Milelify's background tracking is essential.
-The app continues logging while the driver uses navigation and delivery apps, capturing every mile without requiring attention.
-At the end of a shift, all trips are recorded.
+For delivery drivers specifically, the upcoming automatic tracking will be transformative: the app will continue logging while the driver uses navigation and delivery apps, capturing every mile without requiring attention.
+At the end of a shift, all trips recorded.
 At tax time, compliant reports export directly.

 For anyone who has tried and failed to maintain manual mileage logs, automated tracking solves the core problem: the tracking happens whether or not you remember to do it.